-- 19.1 This policy is located on Bamboo HR and www.cogstate.com. - 19.2 We reserve the right, at our absolute discretion, to change this policy from time to time.
+- 19.1 This policy is externally on Cogstate's website www.cogstate.com, internally on Qualio, or can be requested from People and Culture or the Company Secretary. - 19.2 We reserve the right, at our absolute discretion, to change this policy from time to time.
 You are required to periodically review the policy to update yourself on any changes to the policy and procedure. - 19.3 Training on this policy will be offered from time to time.
 Employees and officers are required to attend this training within 1 month of commencement and then every year.